 I have got my degree but I still need to take an English Language test (IELTS or TOEFL).
 Can I send in my application before I take the test?

 Yes.
-It is fine to send your application before you have met the English Language conditions.
+It is fine to send your application in before you have met the English Language conditions.

-Are there any funding opportunities that I can apply for?
+Are there any Scholarships that I can apply for?